 Game Changing Tips for Writing HARO Pitches for Therapists

-Have you been submitting pitches on HARO day after day without getting picked, and are now starting to wonder, why
+Have you been submitting pitches on HARO day after day without getting picked?

 You know without a doubt that you’re the best source for this opportunity, so why aren’t reporters choosing you?

-While HARO can be an invaluable tool for private practice therapists trying to grow their practices – there’s a slight problem – competition
+While HARO can be an invaluable tool for private practice therapists growing their practices – there’s a slight problem.
+That problem is competition.

 HARO for Therapists: How It Works